Francis Peirson: Death

 The Death of Major Peirson in the Battle of Jersey, painted by John Singleton Copley.

-The defeated French force fled from the town and dispersed into the countryside, where most were eventually captured.
+After Peirson's death, the defeated French force fled from the town and dispersed into the countryside, where most were eventually captured.
 As the engagement in St Helier was being fought, Grenadiers from the 83rd Regiment under the command of Captain Campbell stormed and recaptured the La Platte Rocque Battery which had been occupied by 100 French troops.
+After the battle, Peirson's body was interred in the Church of St. Helier.